Skip to main content

 1

-• The creation of a unified Germany in 1871 fundamentally changed the balance of power in Europe, creating a new, ambitious nation that unsettled existing powers.
+• The creation of Germany in 1871 changed the balance of power in Europe and increased tension among the Great Powers.

 2